Ear Infection Treatment in Rockwall, Forney & Wylie

 - Seasonal allergies – Changing seasons and high pollen counts can lead to allergic reactions that increase the chances of developing an ear infection

-- Winter and cold weather – Colds and flu are more common in cold weather and when seasons change, making ear infections more likely
+- Winter and cold weather – Colds and flu are more common in cold weather and when seasons change, making middle ear infections more likely

 - Air quality – Exposure to tobacco smoke and high air pollution also increase risk